CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/12-query-data-in-kql-database.md

     ```

     > **NOTE:**
-    > The Pipe ( | ) character is used for two purposes in KQL including to separate query operators in a tabular expression statement.
+    > The Pipe ( | ) character is used for two purposes in KQL, including to separate query operators in a tabular expression statement.
 It is also used as a logical OR operator within square or round brackets to denote that you may specify one of the items separated by the pipe character.

 1. Select the query code and run it to return 100 rows from the table.